 Whitney, LLP’s Attorneys for Bed Bugs in Hotels

 “I found bed bugs in my hotel room.”
 It’s a message for help that we hear every day, and we want to help.
 Our bed bug attorneys will fight for you.
 We understand how serious bed bug infestations can be and have seen the long-term problems that are so often associated with them.
 We can file your claim or lawsuit, protect your rights and fight for the compensation you deserve.
 Our expert legal team will litigate your claim and work to secure you the damages you deserve for your injuries and your losses.
 We offer free case evaluations to help you learn more about your options for negotiating settlements or filing lawsuits so that you can decide on the best course of action for your situation.
-Contact our experienced bed bug attorneys at Whitney, LLP today at (410) 583-8000 for your Free Consultation, or use our online Quick Contact Form.
+Contact our experienced bed bug attorneys at Whitney, LLP today at (410) 583-8000 for your Legal Consultation, or use our online Quick Contact Form.